metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 #. **collection**: Use a MusicBrainz collection as a source of recordings. (mode does not apply to collections)
 #. **playlist**: Use a ListenBrainz playlist as a source of recordings. (mode also does not apply to playlists)
 #. **user**: Use a ListenBrainz user's statistics as a source of recordings.
+#. **recs**: Use a ListenBrainz user's recommended recordings as a source of recordings.

 Simple examples